About Bible

 What is the meaning of references-links?

-Withal for systematic man, how I'm feeling to be, right those links are very important telling us where in Bible similar was mentioned - f.e. same event is described in Mathew's and Luke's Gospel - that's why after Mathew's verse there is a link to similar verse in Luke.
+Withal for systematic man, how I'm feeling to be, right those links are very important telling us where in Bible similar was mentioned - f.e. same event is described

 So nothing revolutionary, wanted be said.
 But sometimes the second description of same event happen more understable for us.